hl7au/au-fhir-ps/input/pagecontent/index.md

   - [AU Variance Statement](variance.html): This page documents the variance from AU Base and AU Core.
   - [Comparison With Other National and International IGs](comparison.html): This page provides comparison between AU PS profiles and other national and international implementation guides.
   - [Future of AU PS](future.html): This page outlines the approach to developing AU PS.
-- [Use Cases](usecase.html): These pages document a set of use cases that assist in understanding how to implement AU PS.
+- [Use Cases](usecase.html): These pages document a set of example use cases that assist in understanding how to implement AU PS.
-   - [Interstate GP Visit](uc-interstate.html): This page documents the Interstate GP Visit - Patient Driven Patient Summary use case.
+   - [Interstate GP Visit](uc-interstate.html): This page documents the Interstate GP Visit - Patient Driven Patient Summary example use case.
-   - [Referral to Specialist and Allied Health](uc-referral.html): This page documents the Referral to Specialist and Allied Health - Clinician Driven Patient Summary (as Supplemental Information) use case.
+   - [Referral to Specialist and Allied Health](uc-referral.html): This page documents the Referral to Specialist and Allied Health - Clinician Driven Patient Summary (as Supplemental Information) example use case.
 - [Security and Privacy](security.html): This page documents the AU PS general security and privacy requirements and recommendations.
 - [FHIR Artefacts](artefacts.html): These pages provide detailed descriptions and formal definitions for all the FHIR artefacts defined in this guide.
   - [Artefacts Summary](artifacts.html): This page lists the FHIR artefacts defined in this guide.